Harold Ramirez Preview, Player Props: Rays vs. Yankees

 Harold Ramirez At The Plate

-- Ramirez has 13 doubles, two triples, nine home runs and 19 walks while batting .304.
+- Ramirez is hitting .302 with 13 doubles, two triples, nine home runs and 20 walks.

-- Ramirez has picked up an RBI in 34.4% of his games this season, with more than one RBI in 12.5% of his games.
-He has also driven in three or more runs in two contests.
+- Ramirez has had at least one RBI in 35.1% of his games this season (34 of 97), with two or more RBI 12 times (12.4%).
+He has also been responsible for three or more of his team's runs in two contests.

+- In 36 of 97 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.